SEA WOLVES HOWL

 A metaphorical plunge into the joys and challenges of cold water swimming.
 Sea Wolves Howl features older female and gender-fluid actors strutting their stuff in their togs, speaking and singing the words of people whose lives have been transformed by finding their wet and wild together.

-Writer: Carole Patullo and Jane Bayly with Yoni Prior
+Created by: Carole Patullo and Jane Bayly with Yoni Prior

-Directed By: Yoni Prior
+Directed by: Yoni Prior

-Audience & Marketing Notes
+Audience & Marketing

 Audiences looking for stories of hope and positivity